liyongqi67/MINDER/README.md

    Download the `MSMARCO_title_body_query3` from this [link](https://drive.google.com/drive/folders/1bbqO7HII9_Ey7uOSi5NoPOAigs-55ov9?usp=sharing).

 # Model training
 We use the fairseq to train the BART_large model with the translation task.
-The script of training on NQ dataset is
+The script for training on the NQ dataset is
 ```bash
     - fairseq-train
         data/training_data/NQ_title_body_query_generated/bin